kgiszewski/Archetype/Terms of Service.md

 ![opt out](assets/optout.png)

-This is a global setting that will set an `AppSetting` and cause your site to restart.
+This is a global setting that will set an `AppSetting` and update a file located at `~/config/archetype.config.js`.
+If you manually change the setting, it will require an app reload to referesh to runtime values.
+If somehow this file becomes corrupt, a new file will be generated and you will again have to opt out.

 We identify your install only by a randomly generated GUID.
 We WILL NOT store your IP address or hostname during the update check.
-You can

 Part of the reason we collect this information is to also ascertain how many active installs exist.
 If this number is sufficiently high, we can plan accordingly and attempt to keep this project going.